kennydpark/buyandsell/README.md

 A full stack web application for buyers and sellers to fulfill their needs in a simple yet intuitive marketplace.

 My goal in building this project was to create something that was first and foremost useful and easy to use.
-The main philosophy throughout the process, in both a design and functionality standpoint, was to give the user a minimalist UI for conveniently selling and buying items in an overall smooth experience.
+The main philosophy throughout the process, in both a design and functionality standpoint, was to give the user a minimalistic UI for conveniently selling and buying items in a smooth and intuitive experience.

 ## Live Demo